Her Campus Logo Her Campus Logo

 The approval of mifepristone provides women in Japan with an easier way to have an abortion; however, the government’s requirement to have women get consent from their partner, presents women with a major challenge.
 This, paired with other financial and societal burdens, can cause women to take drastic measures.
 This is all a testament to the worldwide issue of women lacking bodily autonomy.

-Shivani Shah is an editor at the Her Campus chapter at the University of Florida.
-She oversees articles on various topics within entertainment and culture.
-She also enjoys sharing important updates about the local community and the world with readers through her writing.
+Shivani Shah is a senior editor at the Her Campus chapter at the University of Florida.
+She oversees articles on various topics including experiences, culture, health, and entertainment etc. She also enjoys sharing important updates about the local community and the world with readers through her writing.
 Currently, Shivani is a microbiology and cell science student at the University of Florida.
 In her free time, she enjoys spending time with her family and friends, reading journals and magazines, drawing henna, binging shows on Netflix, and listening to music.
+In the future, she plans to attend medical school and pursue a career in pediatrics.